How to configure CloudFerro Remote Transfer for EODATA using s3cmd in Linux on EO-Lab

 An active Creodias account is required.
 If you don’t have an account, read the article Registration and Setting up an Account.
 “CloudFerro Remote Transfer for EODATA” credentials must be created in advance.

 s3cmd must be installed.
-If you don’t have it installed yet, please refer to this article: How to access EODATA and Object Storage using s3cmd on Linux on EO-Lab.
+If you don’t have it installed, read the article How to access EODATA and Object Storage using s3cmd on Linux on EO-Lab

 Configure s3cmd to use “CloudFerro Remote Transfer for EODATA”